-SSI Youth@Work is a mentoring program which supports migrant and refugee youth who are aged 15-24 and living in the Greater Western Sydney region to retain employment.
+SSI Youth@Work is a mentoring program which supports migrant and refugee youth who are aged 15–24 and living in Sydney to retain employment.

 - English language and communication skills

 - Understanding and adhering to punctuality and other forms of professionalism